 XX-Large 85cm (33″) Over 6’5″ (195cm)

 I hope you have found this blog helpful.
-To learn more about Posture for Health and my Body Re-Design Program visit my website www.JacqueWalters.com.
-Also, if you are need a get-away take a look at my Mountain Guest House Retreat.
-Please subscribe to my YouTube Channel, for easy fit tip ideas to incorporated into your life to become a healthier you.
+I have many ‘Fit-Tip’ ideas available on my YouTube channel and in my free eBook “30 Intentions in 30 Days.”
+To learn more about Posture for Health and my Body Re-Design Program and Body Re-Design Retreats visit my website www.JacqueWalters.com.
+Also, if you are in need of “just a get-away” take a look at my Mountain Guest House Retreat.
+Please subscribe to my YouTube Channel or follow me on Facebook for easy fit-tip ideas to incorporate into your life to become a healthier YOU.
 They only take minutes a day.

 May your life be blessed and pain free,